getodk/governance/GOVERNANCE.md

 ## <a name="code-of-conduct"></a>Code of conduct

 This community project aims to be an open and welcoming environment experience for everyone.
-All community members are encouraged to follow this [code of conduct](https://github.com/opendatakit/governance/blob/master/CODE-OF-CONDUCT.md).
+All community members must follow this [code of conduct](https://github.com/opendatakit/governance/blob/master/CODE-OF-CONDUCT.md).

 ## <a name="roles-and-responsibilities"></a>Roles and responsibilities